Lesson

 Browse your embedded Sanity Studio route at http://localhost:3000/studio to see your built-in content management system.

 Remember, content representing your business goes far beyond a few web pages.
-You only have blog content in your Sanity Studio, but you can expand it to much more!
+For now you only have blog content schema types in your Sanity Studio, but you can expand it to much more!

 Fortunately, if you ever decide to separate your Sanity Studio into its repository—or both applications into a mono repo—it should be a straightforward process of moving the configuration files around.
 The data storage of your text and assets would remain unchanged in the Content Lake.